 Now that California’s hot summer is behind us and consumers have quieted down, politicians may feel less urgency to do something.
-But summer 2001 is coming right up, and we need local, state and federal action if we hope to prevent future blackouts and expensive prices.
+But summer 2001 is coming right up, and we need quick and decisive action if we hope to avoid California’s mistakes and prevent future blackouts and expensive prices.
 It is the only way to ensure that we all have the power we need at a price we can afford to pay.

 Mark Frevert